Suwa Station: Lines

 The station is served by the Ōmura Line and is located 34.8 km from the starting point of the line at Haiki.
 Only local services on the line stop at the station.
 As of March 2019, a total of 37 trains per day make scheduled stops at Suwa Station: 19 in the direction of Nagasaki; and 18 in the direction of Sasebo.

 Station layout

 The station consists of a side platform serving a single track.
 The station building is a modern timber structure which formerly housed a ticket window but which has become unstaffed.
 With the station building closed, there is a direct entrance to the platform via a flight of steps.
 A shelter and automatic ticket vending machine and SUGOCA card reader have been installed on the platform.

-Adjacent stations

 History

 JR Kyushu opened the station on 11 March 1989 as an additional station on the existing track of the Ōmura Line.